 The Black Massacre Project

-An independent public research and social justice initiative that explores historical race massacres perpetrated against black communities in the United States.
+An independent public research center and social justice initiative that explores historical race massacres perpetrated against black communities in the United States.

 About us